Quantum optical coherence: From linear to nonlinear interferometers: Interferometers

-where the label QI indicates the linear interferometer with the single-photon pair input state.
+where the label QI indicates the linear interferometer with the single-photon pair input quantum state.
 Equation \eqref{eq:QI_Sin_Cal} shows that measuring the singles cannot provide any information about the two-photon state at the input of the interferometer.
 This is further illustrated in the two leftmost graphs in Fig. \ref{Interferometer_Principle}(b).

 In contrast, the coincidence pattern between the output modes is influenced by the JSA of the two-photon state, and thus partial information about the input state can be retrieved from the correlation measurement.
-The general expression for the coincidence count rates, as a function of the time delay inside the interferometer, is quite complex and its envelope crucially depends on the shape of the JSA.
-One can show that, in the case of identical input photons centered at $\omega_0$, the fringing seen in the coincidences is given by $\cos \left(2{\omega_{0}} \Delta t \right )$, which may lead to a quantum advantage in metrology applications, i.e. which may allow for determination of an unknown phase to better than can be achieved classically \cite{CamposPRA1990,SlussarenkoNP2017}.
-It can be also shown that it is possible to retrieve some information about the input two-photon states, such as their joint coherence time $\Delta \tau_{joint}$, from the properties of the observed fringing in the coincidences \cite{CamposPRA1990,BishtJOSAB2015}.
+The general expression for the coincidence probability, as a function of the time delay inside the interferometer, is quite complex and its envelope crucially depends on the shape of the JSA.
+One can show that, in the case of identical input photons centered at $\omega_0$, the fringing seen in the coincidences is given by $\cos \left(2{\omega_{0}} \Delta t \right )$, which may lead to a quantum advantage in metrology applications, i.e., which may allow for determination of an unknown phase beyond what is classically achievable \cite{CamposPRA1990,SlussarenkoNP2017}.
+It can be also shown that it is possible to retrieve some information about the input two-photon states, such as their joint coherence time $\Delta \tau_\mathrm{joint}$, from the properties of the observed fringing in the coincidences \cite{CamposPRA1990,BishtJOSAB2015}.

 For the special case of indistinguishable photons, where the two photons have identical marginals, a path-entangled NOON state, $(|2,0\rangle+|0,2\rangle)/\sqrt 2$, is generated inside the interferometer.
 This state has been explored in detail in the context of quantum interferometry and metrology \cite{MitchellN2004super,AfekS2010high}.
-In this case, the interference pattern is given by \cite{CamposPRA1990}
+In this case, the interference pattern is given by Ref. \cite{CamposPRA1990}